reactexcel/fmclarity/ROADMAP.md

 IN PROGRESS
 -----------
-* Exporting of work orders
+* Finish "close out work order" screen
-* Hook up with external email system

 P2
 --
 * Suppliers - remove from team to be put into "actions" menu"
 * It is possible for a user to remove themselves from all team, resulting in app crash
-* Finish "close out work order" screen
 * Small - facilities area selector - south/north field is too compressed whereas descriptor has excess room
 * Small - Facilities services, when you select frequency, eg weekly, a second instance of weekly appears below the entered field
 * Small - Facilities services item title fields don't wrap text next to toggle, only under it